Creating visibility and transparency

 We cover all aspects of fixing spot cargoes, time charters and contracts of affreightment.
 We perform initial market research for our clients’ requirements, collect suitable offers, negotiate under charterers’ authority, confirm to all parties concerned the agreed terms and details, take care of all operational matters, check freight invoices, evaluate demurrage calculations and advise on claims.

 Riverlake publishes two indices recognized by the industry as the most credible and referential daily publications, the Riverlake Barging Index – ARA (RBI-ARA®) and the Riverlake Barging Index Rhine (RBI-RHINE®).
+You can find them here!

 Inland waterway transport is a highly cost-effective alternative to trucking and rail transport.
 It notably offers an ecological alternative both in terms of energy consumption and noise emissions.
 Its energy consumption per km/ton of transported goods is about 17% of that of road transport and 50% of that of rail transport.
 River transport ensures a high level of safety, particularly with regard to the transport of hazardous commodities.
 It equally contributes to relieving congestion on overloaded road infrastructures in densely populated areas.